raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 She encouraged me to learn Go through playing.
 I fought against this sullenly.
 I wanted to believe that when I went to place my first stone I could some idea of what I was doing, some plan.
 So I peppered her with questions.
 I stared at each example she laid out for me, hoping that if I turned things over in my mind long enough, that I would get some insight, some Aha! moment, and I would gain some strategy that I could use later.

 Go just didn't seem to work that way for me.
 The insights haven't come from non-playing, and last night was no exception.
-The more I started, silent and morose at the stones and the board, the less I felt I could see.
+The more I stared, silent and morose at the stones and the board, the less I felt I could see.
 My friend sat, practically ignored while I tried to work things out.
 My body language screamed that I was intensely uncomfortable and worse, that interacting with her in a social way was unimportant.

 There are many ways to explain my discomfort.
 Much has been made of [Learned Helplessness](http://en.wikipedia.org/wiki/Learned_helplessness "Learned helplessness - Wikipedia, the free encyclopedia").
 I felt helpless, unable to affect the outcome of the game in any meaningful way.
 How could I influence what I could not perceive?
 Much has also been made of self-expectations and self-criticism.
 I was rightfully incompetent at a game I had never learned to play, but I was uncomfortable with the thought of being less than competent.